 About Dr. Amanda Lloyd

-Amanda is a dedicated educator, advocating for getting outside to foster play and learning in natural environments.
+Amanda is a dedicated educator, leading thinking to foster play and learning in natural outdoor environments.

 Credentials